Best testing strategies in a Microservice architecture

 Listen on the go!

-Today, there is no dearth of information related to microservices testing on the web about what they are and how organizations are transforming their development architecture.
-However, very few articles talk about the test strategies that must be followed while testing microservice architectural solutions and applications.
+Today, there is no dearth of information related to microservices on the web about what they are and how organisations are transforming their development architecture.
+However, there are very few articles that talk about the test strategies that must be followed while testing microservice architectural solutions and applications.
 This blog aims to help you provide the information.

-A microservice architecture builds software as a suite of collaborating services.
+A microservice architecture builds software as suites of collaborating services.
 Microservices are often integrated using REST over HTTP.
-They connect over networks and make use of “external” data stores.
+They connect with each other over networks and make use of “external” datastores.

-Microservice architecture, or simply microservices, is a distinctive method of developing software systems that focuses on building single-function or single–purpose modules with well-defined interfaces and operations.
-This trend has grown popular recently as enterprises look to become more Agile and move towards a DevOps and continuous testing approach.
-Microservices can help create scalable, testable software that can be delivered very often, as frequently as weekly and daily.
+Microservice architecture, or simply microservices, is a distinctive method of developing software systems that try to focus on building single-function or singlepurpose modules with well-defined interfaces and operations.
+This trend has grown popular in recent years as enterprises look to become more Agile and move towards a DevOps and continuous testing approach.
+Microservices can help create scalable, testable software that can be delivered very often; some of them as frequent as weekly and daily.

-Microservices architecture allows admins or users to load just the required services, improving deployment times, especially when packaged in containers.
+Microservices architecture allows admins or users to load just the services that are required, which improves deploy times, especially when packaged in containers.

 Microservices provide changes only when and where they are needed.
 With a microservices architecture, the application monitors each functional component.

-It would help if you had a different microservices testing strategy.
-They follow a different architecture and have many integrations with other microservices within one’s organization and from the outside world (3rd party integrations).
-Additionally, these require much collaboration among different teams/squads developing individual microservices.
-Moreover, they are single-purpose services and are deployed independently and regularly.
+You need a different strategy to test microservices as they follow a different architecture and have lot of integrations with other microservices within one’s organisation as well as from the outside world (3rd party integrations).
+Additionally, these require high amount of collaboration among different teams/squads developing individual microservices.
+Moreover, they are single purpose services and are deployed independently & regularly.

-Before discussing the various microservices testing strategies, let us look at a self-explanatory diagram to understand the composition of microservices.
+Before I discuss the various strategies, let us take a look at a self-explanatory diagram to understand the composition of microservices.

 Different types of testing need to be performed at different layers of microservices.
-Let us look at them using an illustration of three microservices collaborating/working closely.
-Assume Microservices A, B, and C are working together with many other Microservices (not shown in the picture).
+Let ulook at them using an illustration of three microservices collaborating/working closely.
+Assume Microservices A, B, and C are working together along with many other Microservices (not shown in picture).
 The following diagram illustrates all testing types and their boundaries by taking one microservice (Microservice B) as an example.

 Unit Testing